 - Carefully place your new laptop screen where it should be and attach the power cable and data cables back!
 Get all these wires in their proper places before putting the cover over screws and fixing them into place.
 Make sure not to lose any of them along the way!

 - Once the fixing is done, take Nitto-tape off from its holding position, along with fixing all the screws you unscrewed earlier.
 Group them together so you can put everything back in its proper place.

 - Secure all screws into place and replace the surrounding bezel.
 Carefully snapping it back together!

 - Turn your laptop over, plug in the power cable and data cable you unhooked earlier and check to see if everything is working correctly.

-- If any problems do arise, such as broken or loose parts fixing a cracked laptop screen without replacing.
-Turn off your laptop again and repeat steps to ensure that all connections are intact.
+- If any problems do arise, such as broken or loose parts fix a cracked laptop screen without replacing it.
+Turn off your laptop again and repeat the steps to ensure that all connections are intact.

 - Once you’re completely satisfied with the fixing job.
 Take the staples out and get back to using your computer as usual.